zach2039/vs-woodstain/README.md

 Overview
 --------

-A Vintage Story mod that adds wood stain and similar materials, for creating colorful blocks.
+A Vintage Story mod that adds the ability to stain wood and associated tools, for creating colorful blocks.

 Quick-start Guide
 --------